 To offset the federal government's cost of the program, the borrower must pay an up-front origination fee of the principal amount of the loan.
-For all loans originated July 1, 2010 and later, there is a 1% origination fee assessed per loan.
-The maximum repayment period under this program is 10 years, not including authorized periods of deferment.
-Direct Stafford Loans have a sixmonth grace period that starts the day after the borrower graduates, leaves school, or drops below half-time enrollment.
+For all loans originated between July 1, 2013 and November 30, 2013 there is a 1.051% origination fee assessed per loan.
+For all loans originated between December 1, 2013 and September 30, 2014, there is a 1.072% origination fee assessed per loan.
+For all loans originated between October 1, 2014 and September 30, 2015, there is a 1.073% origination fee assessed per loan.
+The maximum repayment period under this program is

+10 years, not including authorized periods of deferment.
+Direct Stafford Loans have a six-month grace period that starts the day after the borrower graduates, leaves school, or drops below half-time enrollment.
 Repayment begins when the grace period ends.
 Deferments are available for new borrowers during at least half-time enrollment at an eligible institution; during periods of academic study in approved graduate fellowship or rehabilitation programs; and for periods of unemployment and economic hardship.